lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 the spectrum which has been convolved with the ARF and further convolve it with with the response matrix in the RMF.
 This will produce a spectrum with features that have been broadened by the energy resolution of the instrument.
-This may be useful for comparing model :class:`~soxs.spectra.Spectrum` objects to mock observations by forward-modeling them through the instrument responses.
-To do this, simply pass the name of the RMF file to :meth:`~soxs.spectra.ConvolvedSpectrum.convolve`:
+This may be useful for comparing model :class:`~soxs.spectra.base.Spectrum` objects to mock observations by forward-modeling them through the instrument responses.
+To do this, simply pass the name of the RMF file to :meth:`~soxs.spectra.base.ConvolvedSpectrum.convolve`:

 .. code-block:: python